flofriday/blog/posts/meltdown-the-story-of-a-markdown-parser/post.md

 enough.

 Anyway, those two videos were enough for Luis to get started on his own markdown parser, which he lovingly called **markberg**.
-Since he started out with the same base both parsers do have quite a few things in common however, markberg surpassed meltdowns development quite quickly.
+Since he started out with the same base, both parsers have quite a few things in common.
+However, Markberg surpassed Meltdown's development quite quickly.

 Currently all of [Luis's blog posts](https://lprod.dev/) (well at the time of writing there is only one but I am sure more will come) are rendered with markberg.
 But what's more